iMiebaka/ExpressRedis/README.md

 - [Usage](#usage)
 - [Contributing](../CONTRIBUTING.md)

-## About <a name = "about"></a>
+## About 🤔  <a name = "about"></a>

-I had a wonderfull talk with Abas and Chika, which inspired this implementation.
-I had to create this project to show Redis application Redis application
+I had a wonderful talk with some tech geeks today, which inspired this implementation.
+I had to create this project to show how to apply Redis with ExpressJS.

-### Prerequisites
+### Prerequisites 🧪
 Clone the Repo and make installations

 ```
 git clone git@github.com:iMiebaka/ExpressRedis.git
 ```

-### Installing
+### Installing 💻
 You'll need Node installed on your machine to get this to work